AdobeDocs/audience-manager.fr-FR/help/using/features/derived-signals.md

 # Derived Signals {#derived-signals}

-A [!UICONTROL derived signal] qualifies site visitors for additional traits based on a trait they&#39;ve already seen.
-En d&#39;autres termes, une qualification de caractéristique supplémentaire peut être dérivée d&#39;une caractéristique actuellement exposée, même si un utilisateur n&#39;a jamais vu la nouvelle caractéristique auparavant.
+A [!UICONTROL derived signal] qualifies site visitors for additional traits based on a trait they've already seen.
+En d'autres termes, une qualification de caractéristique supplémentaire peut être dérivée d'une caractéristique actuellement exposée, même si un utilisateur n'a jamais vu la nouvelle caractéristique auparavant.

 <!-- c_tb_derived_signal.xml -->

 ## Objectif des signaux dérivés

 In [!DNL Audience Manager], you can create a relationship between signals (or trait rules) passed in during an event call to other, specified signals or traits.
-For example, assume an event call passes in a signal composed of the key-value [!DNL "product = new_car"] ( `https://<domain alias>/event?product=new_car`). [!DNL Audience Manager] le relie à d&#39;autres éléments créés avec l [!UICONTROL derived signals] &#39;outil.
+For example, assume an event call passes in a signal composed of the key-value [!DNL "product = new_car"] ( `https://<domain alias>/event?product=new_car`). [!DNL Audience Manager] le relie à d'autres éléments créés avec l [!UICONTROL derived signals] 'outil.
 Although the associated signals can be any key-values you specify, they are most useful when linked to existing signals already set up as [!UICONTROL Trait Builder] rules.
 For example, in the illustration below, when a user action fires the signal [!DNL "product = new car"] that user can also qualify for traits defined by the target key and value signals.

 ![](assets/derived_signal_example.png)